taosdata/TDengine/documentation20/en/03.architecture/docs.md

 Figure 3: TDengine Master writing process

 1. Master vnode receives the application data insertion request, verifies, and moves to next step;
-2. If the system configuration parameter “`walLevel`” is greater than 0, vnode will write the original request packet into database log file WAL.
+2. If the system configuration parameter `walLevel` is greater than 0, vnode will write the original request packet into database log file WAL.
 If walLevel is set to 2 and fsync is set to 0, TDengine will make WAL data written immediately to ensure that even system goes down, all data can be recovered from database log file;
 3. If there are multiple replicas, vnode will forward data packet to slave vnodes in the same virtual node group, and the forwarded packet has a version number with data;
 4. Write into memory and add the record to “skip list”;
 5. Master vnode returns a confirmation message to the application, indicating a successful writing.